 In most of the pathways that limit global warming to 1.5°C, capture of CO2 from fossil-fuel or biomass-based installations and its long-term geological storage (carbon capture and storage - CCS and bio-energy with carbon capture and storage - BECCS) plays a crucial role.

-There is global momentum to drive CCS/CCUS forward and growing policy support.
+There is global momentum to drive carbon capture and storage/carbon capture utiliszation and storage (CCS/CCUS) forward and growing policy support.
 However, most existing projects capture CO2 from natural gas processing or other industrial processes and are in the United States (US) or Canada.
 This is partially due to using captured CO2 to enhance oil recovery, which offers an additional revenue.
 New projects, as well as operating projects outside North America, focus on industrial applications and decarbonized hydrogen.

 Similar to experiences in the 2000s, capital cost of carbon capture and energy penalty remain major impediments to CCS/CCUS deployment in the coal power sector.
 Learning from the two retrofit plants in operation indicate that substantive cost reductions are possible, suggesting that CCS/CCUS could provide an important mitigation solution to CO2 emissions of the existing coal fleet.